History & Society

 USJ’s history and society programs offers robust education that prepares students for any number of career paths as well as understanding the increasingly complex world in which we live.
 Learn about policy and the past in wide-ranging and often hands-on courses that foster the development of critical thinking skills so as to do meaningful work in the present.

 Check out USJ faculty Dr. Jennifer Cote with Lily Stilson (USJ ’20) on NPR’s Where We Live, discussing a class on US cities that restores meaning and dignity to the dead.
 Read student writing that led to that interview and imagine yourself doing such historical detective work, regularly on offer at USJ.

 The curriculum combines traditional courses with new approaches in order to reach a better understanding of the world today.
 In addition to a B.A. in History, students can earn a degree in History with a concentration in Archives and Museum Skills.

 A degree in History provides a solid liberal arts foundation.
 This, along with small classes and individualized attention, will effectively prepare you for numerous career interests and/or graduate work.

 - Paving the way to exciting and successful futures

 Students in this major can pursue many different goals with this course of study.
 As a Political Science major at USJ, you will pursue your passion for learning about the dynamics of complex local and global issues.

 Internship & Career Options

-Students majoring in History or Public Policy participate in internships and find employment at some of the most exciting organizations, companies and career fields with the Greater Hartford community, such as:
+Students majoring in History or Political Science participate in internships and find employment at some of the most exciting organizations, companies, and career fields with the Greater Hartford community, such as: